 If you remove yourself by chance as a full Admin and there is no other Admin on the Page.
 You’ll lose access to be able to add any other Admins.
-There is no troubleshooting for this problem other than to try and contact Facebook.
+There is no troubleshooting for this problem other than trying to contact Facebook.

 2. Do not give someone Full Admin rights that you don’t trust – they could delete the Page.

 And they could remove you as an Admin and take over the Page.
-Unfortunately, there is not any way to troubleshoot this either – you will have to try to communicate with Facebook.
+Unfortunately, there is no way to troubleshoot this either – you will have to try communicating with Facebook.

 3. If you delete yourself as a Facebook Admin, you will have to have another Admin add you back to the Page.

-You can delete yourself from client Pages that you no longer need access to that is fine.
+You can delete yourself from client Pages to which you no longer need access.
+That is fine.
 But if you still need access, do not delete yourself or change your level unless you need to.

-And make sure, if you do need to transfer a Facebook Page from one person to another, a totally acceptable way to do this is to add them (as a full Admin), and then once you make sure they have access, delete yourself.
+And make sure, if you need to transfer a Facebook Page from one person to another, an acceptable way to do this is to add them (as a full Admin), and then once you make sure they have access, delete yourself.